Skip to main content

 How long will trazodone last in dogs?

 Specific situations such as car rides, veterinary visits, and loud noises like thunderstorms or fireworks, could be causes for giving anti-anxiety medication to dogs.
 To help reduce stress and behavioral issues associated with fear, trazodone could be provided on an as-needed basis or long-term.
-If a low dose of trazodone is taken daily, the medication may need several weeks before the dog fully acclimates to the medicine.
+If a low dose of trazodone is taken daily, the medication may take several weeks before the dog fully acclimates to the medicine.

 When is the peak time for trazodone for dogs?

-It is useful to know about a medication’s peak level and half-life, especially if medication is needed for situational anxiety, preparation for surgery, or other time-sensitive matters.
+It is useful to know about a medication’s peak level and half-life, especially if the medication is needed for situational anxiety, preparation for surgery, or other time-sensitive matters.

 When a medication is at its peak, the drug is at its highest level or maximum effect on the dog/patient.
 Peak levels can vary from dog to dog, depending on the pet’s metabolism rate, weight, hydration level, and age.
 Food can also slow down the absorption of the medication.
-Administering medicine 1 to 2 hours after eating can increase the absorption rate of trazodone.

 The medication’s half-life represents the time needed for half or 50% of the medication to be eliminated from the body.
-Dr. Sabrina Kong DVM and contributor to welovedoodles.com explains, “Generally, trazodone has a half-life of approximately 3 to 6 hours in dogs, which means the medication’s concentration in the blood is reduced by half during this time.”
+Dr. Sabrina Kong DVM, and contributor to welovedoodles.com explains, “Generally, trazodone has a half-life of approximately 3 to 6 hours in dogs, which means the medication’s concentration in the blood is reduced by half during this time.”
 For example, the half-life of trazodone is approximately 4 hours, and 50% of the drug has been used up by the body after 4 hours.
 Another half will reduce this amount after an additional 4 hours until the medication is completely removed from the dog’s system.
 Kong further notes, “The medication can last up to 24 hours, depending on the individual dog and the dose administered.

 How long does it take for trazodone to wear off in dogs?

 Trazodone works as a short-acting drug and typically wears off within 6 to 12 hours after it is given for situational anxiety.
-Short-term use of trazodone should be completely out of the system within 24 hours but may take longer if used for long-term management of anxiety.
+Short-term use of trazodone should be completely out of the system within 24 hours, but it may take longer if used for long-term management of anxiety.
 Weight, age, and the general health of the pet can also be taken into consideration when assessing how long a trazodone dosage wears off.

 Can you give a dog too much trazodone?